blade-01/frontend-mentor/README.md

 A massive thank you to our community sponsors!

 - [Sizzy](https://bit.ly/fm-sizzy) is an extremely useful browser designed specifically to improve a developer's workflow when building websites.
 You can fire up multiple device emulators and run them all in sync while building out your web pages.
 Perfect for helping build fully responsive websites!
 - [Diversify Tech](https://bit.ly/fem-diversify-tech) is an amazing resource for underrepresented people in tech.
 The site features job listings for anyone seeking new opportunities.
-The resource section is also full of useful links to dive into!
+The resource section is also full of useful links for you to dive into.
 - [Dracula PRO](https://bit.ly/fem-dracula) is a beautiful dark theme to help keep you focused and productive while you code.
 The theme isn't just for your editor either.
 You can also apply it to your most-used apps like your terminal and even Slack!